langchain-ai/langchain/templates/rag-supabase/README.md

 # rag_supabase

+This template performs RAG with Supabase.

-This package allows you to host a retrieval augment generation (RAG) API using LangServe + Supabase, an open-source Firebase alternative.
-It is built on top of PostgreSQL, a free and open-source relational database management system (RDBMS) and uses pgvector to store embeddings within your tables.
+Supabase is built on top of PostgreSQL, a free and open-source relational database management system (RDBMS) and uses pgvector to store embeddings within your tables.

 ## Environment Setup

+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

-Create a `.env` file in the root of your project:
+For Supabase, you can create a `.env` file in the root of your project:

 _.env_
 ```shell